Health alert

 - avoid keeping patients with fever and rash in shared waiting areas (send to a separate room).

-- if measles is suspected, give the patient a single use, fitted mask and isolate under airborne precautions until a measles diagnosis can be excluded.
+- if measles is suspected, give the patient a single use, fitted face mask and isolate under airborne precautions until a measles diagnosis can be excluded.

 - leave all rooms that were used to assess the suspected case vacant for at least 30 minutes after the consultation.

 - Offer MMR vaccine to people born during or after 1966 who do not have documented evidence of receiving two doses of a measles-containing vaccine or documented evidence of immunity.
-Serology is not required before vaccinating.
-People who are not Medicare eligible can also receive the free MMR vaccine.
-Refer to the Australian Immunisation Handbook – for further guidance on immunisation.

-Reviewed 07 February 2025
+Reviewed 04 March 2025